Like all businesses we are dealing with the ongoing situation with Coronavirus (COVID-19) in Australia.

-- Has been unwell in the last few days, regardless of the symptoms
+- Has been unwell in the last few days, for any reason, regardless of the severity of the symptoms.

-- Has travelled outside of Queensland in the last 14 days.
+- Has travelled or been in a declared hotspot in the last 14 days.

-If either of the above have occurred, we are able to reschedule your appointment or change it to a telephone or video appointment.
+If any of the above apply to you, we are able to reschedule your appointment or change it to a telephone or video appointment.
 Please contact our office by phone to arrange this.

 Furthermore, we have made some changes to our normal business operations:

 - Due to space restrictions we are unable to accommodate other people who arrive with you for an in-person appointment.
-We ask that any additional people wait outside the office during your appointment.
+We ask that any additional people wait outside the office during your appointment, as we do not have a waiting area for general use.
 If you have a genuine need for a support person (e.g. for language assistance or medical reasons) please contact our office beforehand to discuss.

 - We are offering appointments via telephone or video conferencing.
 If we need to schedule a video conference with you, we will provide you with instructions for how to connect from your computer or mobile device.

 - We are not accepting cash or cheque payments, and our staff will not be handling cash or cheques brought to the office.